IDEP-network/IDEP-Docs/docs/Litepaper.md

 using blockchain technology, on-chain identities become permanent, platform-agnostic, and interoperable.
 They allow users to maintain their personal social reputation across all systems and logins.
 From a foundational perspective, a decentralized profile is a smart-contract address that represents a person, company, or object.
-By placing the identity infrastructure inside a smart-contract we can make use of the complex logic that can be added to it and leverage intractability that comes with it.
+By placing the identity infrastructure inside a smart-contract, we can make use of the complex logic that can be added to it and leverage intractability that comes with it.

 Key Features